‘THE ROMANCE OF CRIME’

 I couldn’t wait to listen to these new audio adaptations from two ‘Doctor Who’ books, since I wanted to have more Douglas Adams-styled adventures on audio from Big Finish.
 To hear more stories in the style of ‘The Pirate Planet’; ‘City of Death’ and ‘Shada’ was so tremendously delicious!

 These are two four-part stories based on the original novels ‘The Romance of Crime’ and ‘The English Way of Death’ by Gareth Roberts.
-They were published in the 1990s by Virgin Publishing and they have been adapted by John Dorney, who has remained really true to the spirit of the original novels.
+They were published in the 1990s by Virgin Publishing and have been adapted by John Dorney, who has remained true to the spirit of the original novels.

 ‘The Romance of Crime’ and ‘The English Way of Death’ star Tom Baker as the Doctor with Lalla Ward as Romana and John Leeson as K-9.
-These two stories are set during Season 17 of the classic TV series of ‘Doctor Who’, between the stories ‘The Creature from the Pit’ and ‘Nightmare of Eden’.
+These two stories are set during Season 17 of the classic TV series of ‘Doctor Who’, between the stories ‘The Creature From The Pit’ and ‘Nightmare of Eden’.

 Gareth Roberts has written a number of TV episodes for the recent new series of ‘Doctor Who’ and he has also written the ‘Shada’ novelization which I really enjoyed reading/listening to.
 Gareth has the flavour of Douglas Adams in his stories and that makes this box-set extremely welcome for me!

 Big Finish released standard individual releases and a limited special edition of the two stories in January 2015.
 I purchased the limited special edition box set, since that contains a behind-the-scenes disc; production notes and glossy, stunning cast photos, including Tom Baker and Lalla Ward.